New vs. Returning Visitor Insights

-Check out my previous article if you’re not sure how to remove spam referral traffic from your google analytics reports.
 Once you’ve edited your custom segment to remove spam referral traffic, you should be able to get a better idea of the visitor type that is coming through from websites that link to yours.

 Here’s the actual break down of new vs. returning visitors to this client’s website.

 So while I can’t quite give a benchmark for what the ratio should be in your industry, we can definitely analyze the data to see if each marketing initiative is bringing in the type of visitor, and the quantity of visits, that your company expects.